 4. Dance shoes

 New dancers may wear a pair of soft-soled jazz or ballet slippers or start in their socks.
-Dancers are permitted to wear sweatpants and jackets for warm-up and cool-down only.
+Dancers are permitted to wear sweatpants and jackets for warm-up and cool-down.
 Dancers are also asked to tie back long hair and bring a water bottle labeled with their name.
 Team athletic gear is available for purchase upon registration; please contact us for details.

 WHERE CAN I FIND IRISH DANCE SHOES?

-Dancers start in "softshoes" (a soft-soled shoe similar to a ballet slipper), then later move into "hardshoes," which are designed with fibreglass taps and heels.
+Dancers start in "softshoes" (a soft-soled shoe similar to a ballet slipper), then later move into "hardshoes," which are equipped with fibreglass taps and heels.
 Used shoes are available for purchase at each studio location and new shoes are available locally through Steele Celtic Dancewear.

-WHAT ARE THE PRACTICE AND TRAINING EXPECTATIONS?
+WHAT ARE THE PRACTICE EXPECTATIONS?

 Practice and training time is based on a dancer's competitive level.
 As a dancer progresses through the ranks, more time is required outside of regular classes to build the strength and endurance to master the more complex movements.
-Dancers competing at the championship level are provided with a training program, and encouraged to participate in weekly training, additional yoga and barre classes, and sessional workshops with athletic therapists and trainers.
+Dancers competing at the championship level are provided with a training program, and encouraged to participate in training, additional yoga and barre classes, and sessional workshops with athletic therapists and trainers.